BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 • Four years of academic study covering subjects like oral anatomy, periodontics, and oral surgery.

-• One year of compulsory internship, where you gain hands-on experience with real patients, refining your clinical skills.
+• One year of compulsory rotating internship, providing hands-on clinical experience with real patients.

 Get an Education Loan 10X Faster than Banks.